 As we’ll discuss below as we make a case for choosing zero waste sunscreen, many of these chemicals are harmful either to those of us who wear them or the environment around us.
 As researchers and sun lovers have discovered, certified organic and natural ingredients fill the bill of protecting our skin without harming us or our natural surroundings.

 Like many of the other products we use without thought daily, many chemical sunscreens have incorporated microplastics.
 Microplastics often go unnoticed to the wearer, helping keep the lotions that use them together and forming a thin film on the skin.

 These are so potentially destructive that we have given them their particular category as environmentally unfriendly compounds.
 To be sure, using plastic-free sunscreen will not end the presence of microplastics in the multitude of products we regularly use.

 Still, it is essential to keep microplastics out of the oceans and waterways, and we can all choose sunscreen free from plastic to aid the elimination of microplastics.

-Related: When hitting the beach this summer have a browse of our eco-friendly and sustainable flip flops picks for another beach ready essential alongside your zero waste sunscreen.
+Related: When hitting the beach this summer have a browse of our eco-friendly and sustainable flip flops picks for another beach-ready essential, and pick up a sustainable living book to read alongside your zero waste sunscreen.

 Not only are there harmful, unnecessary ingredients in many commercial sunscreens, but sunscreens can also come in environmentally unsound packaging, encased in plastic containers that cannot be recycled.
 We’ve focused on that smaller but growing number of worthwhile zero waste sunscreens in zero-waste containers and sold in plastic-free packaging.